nselem/ccm-bioinfomatica-lab/envs_backup/readme.md

 done
 ~~~

-Finally, to install the environmment on the Alnitak you need use the command `conda create --name myenv --file spec-file.txt`
+Finally, to install the environmment on the Alnitak you need use the command `conda create --name myenv --file spec-file.txt`.
+The environments installed in Alnitak with this form are the following

 - [ ] DeepBGC_Global
 - [X] GenomeMining_Global
 - [ ] Pangenomics_Global